woossi0/suite/docs/usermanual/source/processing/index.rst

 .. _processing:

-Spatial Processing and Analysis
+Spatial processing and analysis
 ===============================

 This section will discuss spatial processing and analysis tools using the OpenGeo Suite.
-Discussion will include basic spatial processing concepts, GeoScript, Web Processing Service processes, and building an analytic application.
+Discussion will include basic spatial processing concepts, scripting, Web Processing Service processes, building an analytic application, and more.

 .. toctree::
    :maxdepth: 2